cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/assets-handling.md

 #### Encoding withdrawals

-In the case of a withdrawal, the back-end code needs to create a [voucher](./components.md#vouchers) that encodes a transfer of assets from the DApp to the target recipient address.
+In the case of a withdrawal, the back-end code needs to create a [voucher](./components.md#vouchers) that encodes a transfer of assets from the dApp to the target recipient address.
 For ERC-20, this transfer can be performed by encoding a call to the [transfer(address,uint256)](https://eips.ethereum.org/EIPS/eip-20#transfer) method of the appropriate ERC-20 contract on the base layer.

 ```python
 TRANSFER_FUNCTION_SELECTOR = b'\xa9\x05\x9c\xbb'